While there are no giant monsters battling it out on the streets of Tokyo in Japan, the reality you will find here is every bit as exhilarating.

 Welcome to one of the busiest cities in the world, where Tokyo’s fast paced lifestyle paired with an unshakeable obsession for the latest trends and technologies make it one of the most exciting cities to be in.

 In the midst of modernity, lies the traditional charm of rustic Japan, with numerous temples, museums and beautiful gardens scattered throughout the city’s landscape – infused with the perfect blend of culture and modern times.

 Top Must Do’s

-The reason why this city is godzilla‘s favourite hangout is because you can find ingenious inventions, mind-boggling harajuku fashion and a multi-load of kawaii food that’s pleasing to the eye and palate!
+The reason why this city, Tokyo in Japan, is godzilla‘s favourite hangout is because you can find ingenious inventions, mind-boggling harajuku fashion and a multi-load of kawaii food that’s pleasing to the eye and palate!

-Mount Fuji is the pinnacle of Tokyo, the icy caps atop the magnificent mountain promises a worthy hike.
+Mount Fuji is the pinnacle of Tokyo in Japan, the icy caps atop the magnificent mountain promises a worthy hike.

 Well developed with stations and huts strewn along the way, hikers will usually make the trek at night to catch the sunrise from the peak, which makes for lifelong memories.